Arcadia-Science/readlif/README.md

 python setup.py install
 ```

+Known issues
+===
+This package is not yet updated to support tiled / mosaic LIF files.
+Version 0.3.1 should
+now give an error message when attempting to load a mosaic image.
+See Issue #7.

+There may also be an issue where a truncated 16-bit file will load incorrectly, however
+this is not tested.

+There is not yet support for FlipX, FlipY and SwapXY metadata.

 12- and 16-bit images
 ===
 As of 0.3.0, `reaflif` will now support images with bit depth greater than 8.